Caregiving Tools for the Holidays and Simple Tips for Families

 1. Building a Holiday Caregiving Plan

 Start the season with a family meeting to discuss caregiving needs and holiday plans.
 This helps ensure everyone is on the same page and can anticipate challenges.
+Additionally, planning for holiday gatherings and ensuring healthy interactions by setting boundaries and delegating tasks can prevent stress and foster a positive environment.
 Here’s how to create a plan:

 By being proactive, you can minimize surprises and enjoy a smoother holiday season.